This is the complete guide to voter engagement (how to turn out the vote).

 - Cable: Cable television requires the viewer to purchase a subscription.

 A gross rating point, or GRP, is a measurement for television advertising to track how often someone needs to see something before they can recall it and how many times that they need to see it to get there.
+Your campaign’s voter engagement efforts will be more efficient with this information.
 While GRP may seem complicated, most campaigns do not need to have a deep understanding of GRP formulas.
 Your campaign should rely on your media consultant’s expertise to place ad buys correctly to ensure your spot burns in (meaning the voter can recall the spot) with the target audience.

-- What is phonebanking?
-Phonebanking is a voter outreach event that requires volunteers to call lists of potential voters and talk to them about voting for you, the candidate they represent.
+Phonebanking is a voter engagement event that requires volunteers to call lists of potential voters and talk to them about voting for you, the candidate they represent.
 This personal interaction with hesitant or undecided voters has been shown to improve voter turnout on election day.